Ektarai05/Molecular-structure/README.md

 * Git SSH url of the project: git@github.com:Ektarai05/Molecular-structure.git
 ## Discription
 A folder named Final project will now be present in your local repository with molecularstructure.ipynb file, Inputoutput example file & Smile string sample pdf.
-* Now run the available jupyter file in jupyter notebook by referring the inputoutput example fie.
+* Now run the available jupyter file in jupyter notebook by referring the inputoutput example file.
 * Finally, you will get the result of desired input.